Black separatism

-Black separatism is a separatist political movement that seeks separate economic and cultural development for those of African descent in societies, particularly in the United States.
-Black separatism stems from the idea of racial solidarity, and it also implies that black people should organize themselves on the basis of their common experience of oppression as a result of their race, culture, and African heritage.
+Black separatism is a race-based separatist political movement that seeks separate economic and cultural development for people of sub-Saharan African descent in societies, particularly in the United States.
+Black separatism stems from the idea of racial solidarity, and it also implies that black people should organize themselves on the basis of their common skin color, their race, culture, and African heritage.
 There were a total of 255 black separatist groups recorded in the United States as of 2019.

-Black separatism in its purest form asserts that blacks and whites ideally should form two independent nations.
+Black separatism in its purest form asserts that black people and white people ideally should form two independent nations.
 Additionally, black separatists often seek to return to their original cultural homeland of Africa.
 This sentiment was spearheaded by Marcus Garvey and the Universal Negro Improvement Association in the 1920s.
 Black separatists generally think that black people are hindered in a white-dominated society.

 Concepts

 In his discussion of black nationalism in the late nineteenth and early twentieth centuries, the historian Wilson Jeremiah Moses observes that "black separatism, or self-containment, which in its extreme form advocated the perpetual physical separation of the races, usually referred only to a simple institutional separatism, or the desire to see black people making independent efforts to sustain themselves in a proven hostile environment."

-Scholars Talmadge Anderson and James Stewart further make a distinction between the "classical version of Black separatism advocated by Booker T. Washington" and "modern separatist ideology."
-They observe that "Washington's accommodationist advice" at the end of the nineteenth century "was for Blacks not to agitate for social, intellectual, and professional equality with Whites."
+Scholars Talmadge Anderson and James Stewart further make a distinction between the "classical version of Black separatism advocated by Booker T. Washington" and "modern separatist ideology".
+They observe that "Washington's accommodationist advice" at the end of the nineteenth century "was for Blacks not to agitate for social, intellectual, and professional equality with Whites".
 By contrast, they observe, "contemporary separatists exhort Blacks not only to equal Whites but to surpass them as a tribute to and redemption of their African heritage."
 Anderson and Stewart add, moreover, that in general "modern black separatism is difficult to define because of its similarity to black nationalism."

 Indeed, black separatism's specific goals were historically in flux and they also varied from group to group.
 Martin Delany in the 19th century and Marcus Garvey in the 1920s outspokenly called for African Americans to return to Africa, by moving to Liberia.
 Benjamin "Pap" Singleton looked to form separatist colonies in the American West.
 The Nation of Islam calls for several independent black states on American soil.
 More mainstream views within black separatism hold that black people would be better served by schools and businesses that are exclusively for black people, as well as by local black politicians and police.